-If vanilla instant pudding is hard to come by in your area, you can use this as an easy substitution.
+If vanilla instant pudding is hard to come by in your area, you can use this as an easy substitute for this super soft chocolate chip pudding cookies recipe.
 It's a homemade version of vanilla instant pudding and can be stored in the refrigerator in an airtight container.

-This vanilla instant pudding substitute recipe makes approximately 2 ½ - 3 cups.
-And this Super Soft Chocolate Chip Cookies recipe calls for 1 packet of instant vanilla pudding mix which is 96 grams or ½ cup.
+This homemade vanilla instant pudding substitute recipe makes approximately 2 ½ - 3 cups.
+And this chocolate chip cookie recipe calls for 1 packet of instant vanilla pudding mix which is 96 grams or ½ cup.

 - 1 cup Granulated Sugar